ggoforth/gac/intro.md

 * [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) - Invaluable tool for testing application routes / endpoints.
 * [Chrome](http://www.google.com/chrome/) - And more specifically the chrome developer tools.
 Javascript can sometimes be tricky to debug, and the developer tools help greatly to identify issues.

+I mentioned iterm 2 above, and I'll need for you to pretty quickly identify the terminal you will be using for your own development tasks.
+Use whatever you find that you like, but below is a list of terminals I've come into contact with that will get the job done.

+* OSX / iTerm
+* Linux / Built in shell is totally suitable
+* Windows / git bash - cygwin - cmder

+Note: The built in windows terminal is insufficient for our needs so you'll need to find an alternative.
+Git bash will come when you install git on your machine.
+Many of the previous cohort memebers that developed on windows liked [cmder](http://gooseberrycreative.com/cmder/).
+I've not used cygwin, but it's another option.

 **Version Control**

 We'll be using git, with github.com being the central home for our repositories.
 We'll focus on a "gitflow" style of development.
 We'll talk more about git flow soon, but for now, [go read this](https://www.atlassian.com/git/tutorials/comparing-workflows).